learn-co-curriculum/js-basics-logical-operators-readme/README.md

 |   Falsy   |     Truthy     |  Right side  |           Truthy           |
 |   Falsy   |     Falsy      |  Right side  |           Falsy            |

-If the left-side expression is truthy, the right-side expression doesn't matter at all.
+1. If the left-side expression is truthy, the right-side expression doesn't matter at all.
 The `||` operator returns the left side's truthy value and completes.
-If the left-side expression is falsy, the `||` operator returns the right side's value (regardless of whether it's truthy or falsy) and completes.
+2. If the left-side expression is falsy, the `||` operator returns the right side's value (regardless of whether it's truthy or falsy) and completes.
 As with the `&&` operator, make sure you're testing out all of these outcomes in your browser's JS console!

-## Linking conditions
+## Link Conditions with the `&&` and `||` Operators
 The `&&` and `||` operators are often used to link multiple conditions in a conditional statement: